 In the scorching summer heat, the results of Karnataka Legislative Council election session brought a shower of relief for the ruling Indian National Congress (INC) party.
 Congress has successfully bagged four seats in the 2016 MLC election of the state of Karnataka.
 The present polling session was conducted for the Teachers’ constituencies in which Congress led with 4 while Bhartiya Janta Party (BJP) secured a total of 2 seats.
 The Janta Dal Secular (JDS) party was able to attain only one seat.
 There were a total of seven seats for which the poll was being conducted.

-Karnataka MLC Election Result 2016 for Graduates / Teachers Constituencies
+Karnataka MLC Election Results 2016

 The candidates fielded by the Congress Party who have brought victory were: Allam Veerabhadrappa, Rizwan Arshad, Veena Achchayya and R B Timmapur.
 The winning candidates of BJP were Leher Singh and V Somanna, senior leader and former minister.
 The Karnataka MLC Poll results demonstrated the strength of Congress party in the state particularly in the seven graduates and teachers’ constituencies.
 With this win the strength of Congress has reached from 21 to 31.